+The medical name for Telfast is fexofenadine.
 It’s easy to carry medicine that does not raise any concerns during things like airport security because of its increasingly common use.

+The reason why Telfast is an absolute necessity for your travels in due to the nature of vacation.
 When going on trips, you might end up in a rainforest or a mountainous area or even at the local zoo to see the animals of the land.

+Here is where Telfast becomes a lifesaver.
 It is a highly effective solution to prevent histamine production in your body that is caused by allergies.

+Couple with this, it is also beneficial for Hay Fever.
 This is an allergic reaction caused by pollen, dust mites, animal hair and even molds.

+Telfast can even be used as a preventative measure.
+When should you take Telfast?
 It’ll be easier for you to start by identifying the symptoms of your allergy.

+In cases of Hay fever, symptoms include sneezing, coughing, congestion, itchy and/or watery eyes.
 If you experience any of these symptoms and have a history of hay fever, you should consume Telfast.

+Telfast can be consumed on an empty or full stomach.
 Liquids other than water tend to reduce the absorption of the medicine, so if you need a liquid to help swallow the medicine, drink some water with it.

 Please keep in mind that Telfast is a prescription only medicine so consult your doctor before consuming Telfast.